Ergobaby

 What is Down Syndrome?

 Why do we differentiate between carrying a non-disabled child and carrying a child with Down syndrome?
 Simply because a baby with Down syndrome has different needs.
-Down syndrome, also known as trisomy 21, is a genetic disorder in which the 21st chromosome is not
+Down syndrome, also known as trisomy 21, is a genetic disorder in which the 21st chromosome is not present twice, but three times.
+This additional genetic material alters the course of development and causes the characteristics

 Sitting, crawling, looking upwards - your baby's curiosity is their driving force.
 Day by day, month by month, they're inching closer to standing upright and the big milestone of "walking".
 As your little one nears the end of their tenth month, there are new baby milestones to observe.
 We'd like to share these with you, alongside insights from our expert Katrin Ritter.
 This month's focus: the half-kneeling position.